‘Alone’: How Italian town with 1st known virus death fared

 Rossetto reviewed his recent cases and realized he had seen seven people in the previous days with pneumonia-like symptoms.
 A week later, the 69-year-old physician himself was hospitalized with the virus, a light case from which he recovered.

 Veneto Gov. Luca Zaia, meanwhile, instinctively ordered blanket testing for all of the residents of Vo, with the aim of understanding the outbreak’s origin.
-That he was even able to make such a call is thanks to the foresight of University of Padua virologist Andrea Cristanti, who had ordered the necessary tools after the virus appeared in China.
+That he was even able to make such a call is thanks to the foresight of University of Padua virologist Andrea Crisanti, who had ordered the necessary tools after the virus appeared in China.
 Many places around the world struggled to institute testing so quickly.

 Crisanti recognized that there would be value in testing the entire town immediately after the contagion was confirmed and then again after two weeks.
 And his work offered early insight into how the virus spread — clarity that Crisanti said was never properly translated into action.